cs3110/textbook/src/chapters/data/ounit.md

   | x :: xs -> x + sum xs
 ```

-If rebuild and re-execute `sum_test.byte`, all test cases now fail.
+If rebuild and re-execute the test suite, all test cases now fail.
 The output
 tells us the names of the failing cases.
 Here's the beginning of the output, in
 which we've replaced some strings that will be dependent on your own local
 computer with `...`: